WakiMak/trentent.github.io-forked/_posts/2016-12-30-lets-make-pvs-target-device-booting-great-again-part-1.md

   - Target Device
   - Windows 10
 ---
-Some discussions have swirled recently about implementing VDI. Â One of the challenges with VDI are things like slow boot times necessitating having machines pre-powered on, requiring a pool of machines sitting using server resources until a logon request comes in and more machines are powered on to meet the demand&#8230; Â But what if your boot time is measured in the seconds? Â Something so low you could keep the &#8216;pool&#8217; of machines sitting on standby to 1 or 2 or even none!
+Some discussions have swirled recently about implementing VDI. Â One of the challenges with VDI are things like slow boot times necessitating having machines pre-powered on, requiring a pool of machines sitting using server resources until a logon request comes in and more machines are powered on to meet the demand... Â But what if your boot time is measured in the seconds? Â Something so low you could keep the 'pool' of machines sitting on standby to 1 or 2 or even none!

-I&#8217;m interested in investigating if this is possible. Â I previously looked at this as a curiosity and achieved some good results:
+I'm interested in investigating if this is possible. Â I previously looked at this as a curiosity and achieved some good results:

 <img class="aligncenter size-full wp-image-1875" src="http://theorypc.ca/wp-content/uploads/2016/12/PVS_Boot_Time.jpg" alt="" width="814" height="862" srcset="http://theorypc.ca/wp-content/uploads/2016/12/PVS_Boot_Time.jpg 814w, http://theorypc.ca/wp-content/uploads/2016/12/PVS_Boot_Time-283x300.jpg 283w, http://theorypc.ca/wp-content/uploads/2016/12/PVS_Boot_Time-768x813.jpg 768w" sizes="(max-width: 814px) 100vw, 814px" />